mrtial/coolrelation/README.md

 # Coolrelation

 A data visualization web app which turn your correlation matrix data into visually analyzable graphic structure using D3.
+And other stuff!!!!